-More than 20 killed as Bangladesh protesters renew call for Hasina to quit
+At least 30 killed as Bangladesh protesters renew call for Hasina to quit

 The Take: Why Bangladeshi students say protests aren’t over

-The demonstrators were demanding Hasina’s resignation after earlier protests in July that began with students calling for an end to a quota system for government jobs escalated into violence that left more than 200 people dead.
+The demonstrators are demanding Hasina’s resignation after earlier protests in July that began with students calling for an end to a quota system for government jobs and escalated into violence that killed 200 people.

+Hasina said those who were engaging in the “sabotage” and the destruction in the name of protests were no longer students, but criminals, and said the people should deal with them with iron hands.

+Authorities have blocked internet access and imposed a shoot-on-sight curfew.
+At least 11,000 people have been arrested in recent weeks.

+Deaths were reported from at least 11 districts including Bogura, Magura, Rangpur and Sirajganj districts, where the protesters backed by the main opposition party Bangladesh Nationalist Party (BNP) clashed with police and the activists of the ruling Awami League party and its associated bodies.

-Al Jazeera’s Tanvir Chowdry, reporting from the capital, described the situation as “volatile”.
+Al Jazeera’s Tanvir Chowdhury, reporting from Dhaka, described the situation as “volatile and dangerous”.
 “The protesters are saying that they are not going to move, until their government steps down,” he said.

+“People are extremely worried what’s going to happen,” Chowdhury said, adding that the crowd of protesters is growing.
+He also reported clashes between the protesters and supporters of the Awami League.

-Protesters called for “non-cooperation,” urging people not to pay taxes and utility bills and not show up for work on Sunday, a working day in Bangladesh.
+Protesters called for “noncooperation”, urging people not to pay taxes and utility bills and not show up for work on Sunday, a working day in Bangladesh.
 Offices, banks and factories opened, but commuters in Dhaka and other cities faced challenges getting to work.

-The protesters attacked Bangabandhu Sheikh Mujib Medical University, a major public hospital in Dhaka’s Shahbagh area, torching several vehicles.

-In Dhaka’s Uttara neighborhood, police fired tear gas to disperse hundreds of people who blocked a major highway.

-Abu Hena, a hospital official in Munshiganj district near Dhaka, said two people were declared dead after being rushed to a hospital with injuries.

-Jamuna TV station reported another 21 deaths in 11 districts including in Bogura, Magura, Rangpur and Sirajganj districts, where the protesters backed by the BNP clashed with police and the activists of the ruling Awami League party and its associated bodies.
+Prapti Taposhi, a student activist who witnessed clashes with police, told Al Jazeera the police were engaged in running battles with the demonstrators.

+“I am on the street right now, and I can see so many people here.
+This is not just a student protest or a ‘quota protest’,” she said, adding that protesters will defy the threat of a curfew.

+The government, meanwhile, announced a holiday from Monday to Wednesday.
+Courts will remain closed for an indefinite period.
+Authorities also closed schools and universities across the country.

+Mobile internet service was off on Sunday, while Facebook and messaging apps including WhatsApp were inaccessible even on broadband internet.
+Junior Minister for Information and Broadcasting Mohammad Ali Arafat said mobile internet and messaging services were off to help prevent violence.

-The protests began last month as students demanded an end to a quota system that reserved 30 percent of government jobs for the families of veterans who fought in Bangladesh’s war of independence against Pakistan in 1971.
+The deadly protests began last month as students demanded an end to a quota system that reserved 30 percent of government jobs for the families of veterans who fought in Bangladesh’s war of independence against Pakistan in 1971.

 As violence intensified, the country’s Supreme Court scaled back the quota system to 5 percent of jobs, with 3 percent for relatives of veterans.